 The focal point in art is one of the most important concepts you will need to learn as an artist.

-Do You Need A Focal Point?
+Do You Need a Focal Point?

-It is not essential that you have a focal point for your painting, however it is certainly recommended, especially if you are just starting out.
+It is not essential that you have a focal point for your painting, however, it is certainly recommended, especially if you are just starting out.
 If you do not have a focal point, you run the risk of your painting having no real direction or purpose.

 But with that being said, there are no absolute rules in art, so if you want to paint without any particular focal point that is perfectly fine.

-How Many Focal Points Can You Have In A Painting?
+How Many Focal Points Can You Have in a Painting?

 You are not limited to just one focal point.
 Some paintings have as many as four different focal points of similar importance.
 However, different focal points will compete for attention so I would suggest you keep things simple and limit yourself to one or two focal points in your paintings.